ezrosent/allocators-rs/info/elfmalloc-performance.md

 ### Threadtest

-Threadtest shows `elfmalloc` almost splitting the difference between `jemalloc` and `llalloc`: both in terms of memory usage and throughput. `elfmalloc-l` has disappointing memory performance that we are still looking into.
+Threadtest shows `elfmalloc` having the highest throughput (except for 32 threads, where it is a bit behind `jemalloc`), at the cost of a noticeable increase in memory usage.

 *Threadtest Throughput (Small Objects)*